fluid-cloudnative/fluid/README.md

 Fluid is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.
 It is vendor-neutral.

+## Report Vulnerability
+Security is a first priority thing for us at Fluid.
+If you come across a related issue, please send email to fluid.opensource.project@gmail.com.

 ## Code of Conduct